-This prospectus supplement and the accompanying prospectus and other publicly available documents, including the documents incorporated herein and therein by reference, may include, and officers and representatives of AIG may from time to time make, projections, goals, assumptions and statements that may constitute "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
+This prospectus supplement and the accompanying prospectus and other publicly available documents, including the documents incorporated therein by reference, may include, and AIG's officers and representatives may from time to time make, projections, goals, assumptions and statements that may constitute "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
 These projections, goals, assumptions and statements are not historical facts but instead represent only AIG's belief regarding future events, many of which, by their nature, are inherently uncertain and outside AIG's control.
-These projections, goals, assumptions and statements include statements preceded by, followed by or including words such as "believe," "anticipate," "expect," "intend," "plan," "view," "target" or "estimate."
 These projections, goals, assumptions and statements may address, among other things:

-- AIG's exposures to subprime mortgages, monoline insurers, the residential and commercial real estate markets, state and municipal bond issuers and sovereign bond issuers; - AIG's exposure to European governments and European financial institutions; - AIG's strategy for risk management; - AIG's generation of deployable capital; - AIG's return on equity and earnings per share; - AIG's strategies to grow net investment income, efficiently manage capital and reduce expenses; - · AIG's strategies for customer retention, growth, product development, market position, financial results and reserves; and - the revenues and combined ratios of AIG's subsidiaries.
+- the timing of the disposition of the ownership position of the United States Department of the Treasury ("Treasury") in AIG; - the timing and method of repayment of the preferred interests in AIA Aurora LLC ("AIA SPV") held by Treasury; - AIG's exposures to subprime mortgages, monoline insurers, the residential and commercial real estate markets, state and municipal bond issuers and sovereign bond issuers; - AIG's strategy for risk management; - AIG's ability to retain and motivate its employees; - AIG's generation of deployable capital; - AIG's return on equity and earnings per share long-term aspirational goals; - AIG's strategy to grow net investment income, efficiently manage capital and reduce expenses; - AIG's strategy for customer retention, growth, product development, market position, financial results and reserves; and - the revenues and combined ratios of AIG's subsidiaries.

-It is possible that AIG's actual results and financial condition will differ, possibly materially, from the results and financial condition indicated in these projections, goals, assumptions and statements.
+It is possible that AIG's actual results and financial condition will differ, possibly materially, from the results and financial condition indicated in these projections, goals, assumptions and aspirational statements.
 Factors that could cause AIG's actual results to differ, possibly materially, from those in the specific projections, goals, assumptions and statements include: